Selfmade Prison of 'Morality' (Inner Guidelines)|

 The preoccupation with 'reason' in Enlightenment is result of many ages of mind-body-split in Catholicism.

-With his rudimentary model Kant did split reality in two parts (in his view independent): reality=(virtual reality, physical objects).
+With his rudimentary model Kant did split reality in two parts (in his view independent): reality=(virtual reality of 'ratio', physical reality of emotions).

-In modern concepts Kant stated: it doesn't matter what reality is like, you live in the 'fata morgana' of an independent computer reality of your mind.
+In modern concepts Kant stated: it doesn't matter what reality is like, you live in the 'natural law' dream of your mind.